seviu/swiftdaddy/Content/articles/What is new from WWDC 2020.md

 Brand new UIColorPickerViewController

-Major improvements in connection views:
+Major improvements for Collection Views:

-- UICollectionView.CellRegistration
+- UICollectionView.CellRegistration as an improved way to register and use Collection View cells.
 - Lists as new CompositionalLayouts (similar to table views)
 - Diffable Data Source now includes Section Snapshots
-- Configuration API encapsulates the cell’s content and background view properties.
+- Configuration API encapsulates the content and background view properties of our Cells.
-- Customizations (swipe, accessories) on the cell configuration
+- Customizations such as swipe and accessories which were previously only present for Table Views

-UIMenu improvements:
+&nbsp;

-- UIDeferredMenuElement to asynchronously build a UIMenu
+UIMenu improvements with UIDeferredMenuElement let us asynchronously build menus

-> UIMenu was introduced with iOS13… Time to start using it!
+*UIMenu was introduced with iOS13… Time to start using it!*

-- PHPickerViewController for photos
+ PHPickerViewController for photos that deserve its section.
+This class gives us a dedicated controller for photos with multi-selection, a consistent modern UI, and **no permissions** required.
+I cannot wait to start using it.

 ## SwiftUI